Mambo-Token/MamboLaunchPad/Projects/Yuge.md

 900'000 $Yuge are put as limit orders on hibit.app
 50'000 $Yuge reserved for liquidity.
 Initial offers in the following price levels and tranches:
-As soon as tokens of one day are sold out, next "day" sales may continue on the same day!
+As soon as tokens of one period are sold out, next period sales continue, one level down.
-Attention, a "day" may actually be only some hours, if low demand, we may lower price faster, and if the days allocation is sold out too.
+The steps down occur every several hours or up to a day.
-Day 1: 200k $Yuge at 1.0 Kas
+Period 1: 200k $Yuge at 1.0 Kas
-Day 2: 200K $Yuge at 0.8 Kas
+Period 2: 200K $Yuge at 0.8 Kas
-Day 3: 200k $Yuge at 0.6 Kas
+Period 3: 200k $Yuge at 0.6 Kas
-Day 4: 200K ̈́$Yuge at 0.4 Kas
+Period 4: 200K ̈́$Yuge at 0.4 Kas
-Day 5: 100K $Yuge at 0.2 Kas
+Period 5: 100K $Yuge at 0.2 Kas
 If tokens are unsold, we continue to lower the price.
 A part of unsold tokens is put to higher price levels.
 A part of unsold tokens maybe burnt.
 Remaining tokens:
-Day 6: at 0.18 Kas
+Period 6: at 0.18 Kas
-Day 7: at 0.16 Kas
+Period 7: at 0.16 Kas
 etc.  until all are gone.
 .....
 Funds from sales are directly used to increase the liquidity pool and as buy limit orders at lower levels to support the token.